You are planning to organize an event in your city. It can be a conference, a business meeting, a festival, or a yoga retreat.

 3. QR Codes to engage guests

 Now, as your event starts, you devise ways to engage your guests better.
-You provide them the whole schedule of the day, details about the speakers, details about the time and venue, etc.
+You can provide them details such as the schedule of the day, details about the speakers, time and venue.

 By using QR Codes in events, you can:

-- Link detailed information about the event agenda at a low cost and in an environment friendly way
+- Link detailed information about the event agenda.
+They do it at a low cost and in an environment-friendly way

 - Provide presentations of speakers to attendees in a quick way